heolss/Conformal_analyses/README.md

 ### functions.R
 - Contains the main functions that are used for the main analysis of the paper

+### analysis
+- Each sub part of the analysis is compiled in a separate analysis-script.
+All analysis-script are stored in analysis-folder.

 ### master.R
-- Each sub part of the analysis is compiled in a separate sub-script.
-- The master.R is the main script that collects all sub-scripts together and provides an overview of the analysis.
-Each sub-script can be run separately in a serial way from within the master-script.
+- The master.R is the main script that collects all analysis-scripts together and provides an overview of the analysis.
+Each analysis-script can be run separately in a serial way from within the master-script.
 - Running the full master-script aims to reproduce all the quantitative results in the manuscript.

 ## Output